-Negoto, the all-girl Japanese band, perform the second opening song for Gundam Age, titled “Sharp#”.
-Mixing an uplifting and energetic melody with the soothing voice of Sachiko Aoyama, the song comes together beautifully.
-It’s fun and playful, with a passionate message and some memorable lyrics.
-“Now before and era of strobes sweeps you away / I’ll break out of the confines of my fate / and begin dashing even faster / for I wish to become that star”.
-While these lines are in English, they sound a thousand times better in Japanese, especially the way Negoto bring the song together.
-It’s not only an enjoyable song on its own, it sets the stage nicely for Asemu Asuno’s story arc.
-It’s heartwarming and fitting, making it easily one of the top 5 theme songs of Gundam Age!
+Negoto, the all-girl Japanese band, perform the second opening for Gundam Age, titled “Sharp”.
+It’s fun and playful, mixing an uplifting melody with Sachiko Aoyama’s soothing voice.
+Not only does it make for a memorable blend, it enhances the passionate message of the song.
+“Now before an era of strobes sweeps you away / I’ll break out of the confines of my fate / and begin dashing even faster / for I wish to become that star.”
+While these lines are in English, they sound far better in Japanese.
+Nevertheless, it’s not only an enjoyable song, it sets the stage beautifully for Asemu Asuno’s arc.
+It’s as heartwarming as it’s fitting, making it one of the best songs of Gundam Age!

-Faylan’s “White Justice” is not only a great Gundam Age song, it’s a phenomenal Gundam franchise song.
-With a message of fighting through difficult times and standing for your beliefs, Faylan’s song is relatable to the majority of people.
-It can hit the depths of your heart, especially with lines as beautiful as the following.
-“Determined warrior who lived through sorrowful times / once you believe in the path you have chosen, just charge through everything”.
-It’s an empowering song with focus on lifting you up when you’re at your lowest.
-Aside from that, this line stands out as well: “Realize that lives cannot be saved by taking others away”.
-It’s a polarizing line that fits the anime beautifully, as it’s conscious about the theme and topic of the show.
-Additionally, the bass is utilized properly in the music, making for an up-tempo song that’s truly wonderful.
+Faylan’s “White Justice” is not only a great Gundam Age song, it’s an excellent song in general.
+With a message of fighting through difficult times and standing for your beliefs, Faylan’s song is truly relatable and heartfelt.
+It can hit the depths of your heart, especially with lines as beautiful as the following: “Determined warrior who lived through sorrowful times / once you believe in the path you have chosen / just charge through everything”.
+It’s an empowering song with a positive message for when you’re at your lowest.
+Beyond that, it also offers polarizing quotes.
+“Realize that lives cannot be saved by taking others away”, is among those lines.
+However, the beauty lies in the consciousness of how the message is delivered, making it stand tall among other songs!